oracle-samples/netsuite-suitecloud-samples/add-custom-button-to-suitelet/README.md

 * `beforeLoad` – Defines the function that is executed before a record is loaded; that is, whenever a read operation occurs on a record, and prior to returning the record or page.

+# Customization Details
+The customization for this use case includes:
+* A script parameter (Suitelet Link) to specify the Suitelet link.
+* A user event script triggered on the beforeLoad entry point.

 # Test the Solution
 1. Go to Transactions > Sales > Enter Sales Orders > List (Administrator).
 2. Click View next to a sales order that is in Pending Fulfillment status.